MalvinaPap/Adaptoras/README.md

 It is hosted on our university's web server and uses a MySQL database given to us by our professors.

 ### Contribution
 Anyone should feel welcome to contribute, with new features or improvements.
-What we have not managed yet is to make it possible for our users to upload photos on the site.
-This would be therefore a really important contribution.
+We have created already issues that describe what we would like to add to our page but feel free to create your our.
+If you are interested in joining our team we can consider translating the page into English so that we can both help you and make it more scalable.

 Team members:
 * [Maria-Malevi (Malvina) Papadaki](https://github.com/MalvinaPap)